Grade and Quality Terms in Project Management

 Let’ s assume that you will buy a laptop computer for the project management office.
 There are two options to be selected.

-But is the high grade option working properly?
+But is the high-grade option working properly?
 Is the keyboard wacky?
 Is the battery not charging?

 If you read the definitions of both concepts, you will see that there are many differences between them.
-Grade is directly related with the technical configuration of a product.
+Grade is directly related to the technical configuration of a product.
 As the technical configuration changes, grade of a product will change.

-Grade and Quality – Keystones
+Grade vs Quality

-- Low quality does not refer to a low grade product, high quality does not refer to a high grade product.
+- Low quality does not refer to a low-grade product, high quality does not refer to a high-grade product.